ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-7-1.md

-Chapter: Understanding the Role of Setbacks and Challenges in the Journey of Turning Deficiencies into Assets
+Understanding the Role of Setbacks and Challenges in the Journey of Turning Deficiencies into Assets
 =============================================================================================================

 In this chapter, we will delve into the significance of setbacks and challenges in the process of transforming deficiencies into assets.
 We will explore how these obstacles shape our growth, provide valuable learning opportunities, and contribute to our overall development and success.